 - Primary exercise addiction indicates the presence of exercise dependence in the absence of an eating disorder.

 - Secondary exercise addiction indicates the presence of exercise addiction in the presence of an eating disorder.
 When the symptoms of exercise addiction are associated with the symptoms of the eating disorder, it is characterized as secondary exercise dependence.

 Primarily, there are three types of eating disorders - anorexia nervosa, binge eating disorder, bulimia nervosa.
 Anorexia nervosa and bulimia nervosa are the two eating disorders that are strongly associated with exercise addiction.

-Bulimia nervosa is another eating disorder which is directly linked to exercise addiction.
-Bulimia nervosa is a disorder which has a significant impact on the ability to maintain a normal eating pattern.
+Bulimia nervosa is another eating disorder that is directly linked to exercise addiction.
+Bulimia nervosa is a disorder that has a significant impact on the ability to maintain a normal eating pattern.
 People having bulimia nervosa eat a large amount of food at one go and later try to get rid of that food by indulging in activities like vomiting, excessive exercise, misusing laxatives, and fasting.
 It is a serious disorder that is associated with many complications and some serious health conditions.

 Can genetics cause exercise addiction?

 Yes, there is evidence that states that genetics can play a role in contributing to the development of exercise addiction.
-One mechanism that states the role of genetics in exercise addiction is that genetics play a role in regulating the opioid activity.
+One mechanism that states the role of genetics in exercise addiction is that genetics play a role in regulating opioid activity.
 There is no doubt in saying that the endogenous opioid system is a key factor that generates addictions.

 Tags: Exercise addiction treatment, Exercise addiction recovery, Exercise addiction statistics